syncfusion-content/wpf-docs/wpf/Diagram/Port/Port.md

 ## Port hovering effect

-When establishing a new connection from diagram elements of nodes and ports or dropping a new connector on diagram elements of nodes and ports, connection animation will be shown on the connection object to indicate about new connection.
-The `PortHoverEffect` property of diagram class helps to change the animation type.
+When establishing a new connection or modifying the endpoint of existing connection, animation will be shown over the connecting objects. `PortHoverEffect` property of `Sfdiagram` class allows you to change the animation type.

 It includes the following options:

 * Ripple: Specifies the water ripple circles type animation effect for connection.
 * Shrink: Specifies the plus symbol type animation effect for connection.